lsug/lsug.github.io/_posts/2020-03-24-workshop-coding-with-cats.md

 ---
 layout: post
-title:  "Workshop: Advent of Code with the Typelevel Stack"
+title:  "Workshop: Coding with Cats"
 date:   2020-03-06 19:04:06 +0100
 author: Zainab Ali
 categories: workshop kata scala functional typelevel
 ---

-Come along to another London Scala Workshop!
-This time, we'll be using functional programming, and in particular the [Typelevel libraries](https://typelevel.org/) to solve the first few days of the [Advent of Code](https://adventofcode.com/).
+Come along to another London Scala Workshop at Quantexa!
+This month, we'll be hearing from Zainab Ali and Kai Ang on Coding with Cats.
+We look forward to seeing you!

+# Coding with Cats

+Christmas is long gone, but it's never too late to celebrate functional programming!
+And there's no better way to celebrate than by solving the [Advent of Code](https://adventofcode.com/).
+Join us and have a crack at the first three advent of code challenges.
+Starting with pure functions, recursion, collections and error handling, we'll work our way up to using functional libraries such as cats, spire, monocle and fs2.

+This workshop is a great opportunity to get started with functional programming and boost your FP skills.

+# Feeling overwhelmed?

+*We're Community Partners with [Meetup Mates](https://meetup-mates.com).
+If you feel overwhelmed by the idea of coming and networking by yourself, Meetup Mates is a great way to connect with like-minded people to go to meetups with!

 # Prerequisites